dotnet/dotnet-docker/samples/aspnetapp/README.md

 This container image is built with [Ubuntu Chiseled](https://devblogs.microsoft.com/dotnet/dotnet-6-is-now-in-ubuntu-2204/#net-in-chiseled-ubuntu-containers), with [Dockerfile](Dockerfile.chiseled-composite).

-## Changing the port
+## Change port

 You can change the port ASP.NET Core uses with one of the following environment variables.
+However, port `8080` (set by default) is recommended.

 The following examples change the port to port `80`.

 Supported with .NET 8+: